 End Point Assessment

-For over a decade, NSAN has been at the forefront of skills for the nuclear industry.
+For over a decade NSAN has been at the forefront of skills for the nuclear industry.
 Through our dedicated service to the nuclear sector, we have developed an expertise and relationship with employers and providers which is second to none.

-The NSAN End Point Assessment Organisation (EPAO) offers a nuclear specific and focussed approach that is fully aligned to Employer Trailblazer Group process and expectations.
-NSAN engages and works with a range of Professional Institutes (PIs) and Awarding Organisations to provide expertise in the methods of assessment used for EPA.
-By working closely with PIs, this also enables apprentices to consider membership of professional bodies to gain mentoring support for their future continuous professional development.
+NSAN successfully deliver a specialist EPA service providing tailored EPA for three specific nuclear standards.
+NSAN engages and works with Professional Institutes (PIs) and Awarding Organisations to provide expertise in the methods of assessment used for EPA.
+Working closely with PIs also enables apprentices to consider membership of professional bodies to gain mentoring support for their future continuous professional development.

-What is an End Point Assessment (EPA)?
+What is End Point Assessment (EPA)?

 Is the EPA the same for all apprenticeship standards?

 The format of the EPA varies between standards.
 The Employer Trailblazer Group that develops a particular standard and EPA Plan determines the best methods of assessment to use to confirm occupational competence.
 The EPAO must develop their own detailed method materials aligning exactly to those identified in the EPA Plan.